by Chris Woodford. Last updated: May 17, 2014.

 Okay, so the wings are the key to making something fly—but how do they work?
 In most science books, you'll read that airplane wings have a curved upper surface and a flatter lower surface, making a cross-sectional shape called an airfoil (or aerofoil, if you're British):

 Photo: An airfoil wing has a curved upper surface and a flat lower surface.
 This is the wing on NASA's solar-powered Centurion plane.
-Photo by Tom Tschida courtesy of NASA Dryden Flight Research Center (NASA-DFRC).
+Photo by Tom Tschida courtesy of NASA Armstrong Flight Research Center.

 When air rushes over the curved upper wing surface, it has to travel further and go slightly faster than the air that passes underneath.
 According to a basic theory of physics called Bernoulli's law, fast-moving air is at lower pressure than slow-moving air, so the pressure above the wing is lower than the pressure below, creating the lift that holds the plane up.
 Although this explanation of how wings work is widely repeated, it's not the whole story.
 If it were the only factor involved, planes couldn't fly upside down.
 Flipping a plane over would produce "downlift" and send it crashing to the ground!